Uridium: Sequels

 Uridium was followed by Uridium+ (a modified version containing new levels), and Uridium 2 on the Amiga platform.

 Reception and legacy

 Computer Gaming World praised Uridium for its graphics' ability to display depth, as well as the game's robust controls.
 Zzap!64 were similarly enthusiastic, describing the game as "visually awesome, sonically sound, technically stunning and a brilliant shoot em up to boot".
 It was rated 94% overall.
 Antic also liked the game, citing its "detailed and lifelike graphics".

 The game won the award for best shooting game of the year according to the readers of Crash magazine.
 It was also voted Best Arcade-style Game of the Year at the 1986 Golden Joystick Awards.
+It received a Your Sinclair Megagame award.

 Uridium reached number one in both the Commodore 64 and all-format charts in early 1986.
 Later in the year, it reached number three in the ZX Spectrum charts.

-One of Andrew Braybrook's later releases, Morpheus, contained a homing mine enemy called an "Uridimine", as a tribute to the homing mines of Uridium.
-Some aficionados refer to the homing mines as "Uridimines" when talking about Uridium or Uridium 2, as well.